5 tips for your modern data governance strategy

 Best practices for modern data governance in a Microsoft 365 hybrid workplace

-2. Create a tagging/naming convention: Establishing naming conventions is important to every data governance strategy.
+• Create a tagging/naming convention: Establishing naming conventions is important to every data governance strategy.
 If an organization isn’t aligned on how data is named, this leads to confusion, errors, and inefficiencies.
 When there’s a naming convention in place, anyone can quickly understand the purpose of each Microsoft 365 Group.
-This makes it easier to assess what you need and doesn’t need so you can easily archive redundancies.
+This makes it easier to assess what you need and don’t need so you can easily archive redundancies.

-3. Run regular access reviews: Making time to regularly review who has access to the environment or any of the organization’s data is an important part of a successful data governance strategy.
-There are a variety of scenarios where someone may have access who doesn’t need it, such as a former employee or an external user who only required temporary guest access.
+• Run regular access reviews: Making time to regularly review who has access to the environment or any of the organization’s data is an important part of a successful data governance strategy.
+There are a variety of scenarios where someone may have access who doesn’t need it, such as a former employee or an external user who only requires temporary guest access.
 It’s also possible that the extent of access may need to change.
 Access is crucial for those who need it, but it can pose a security risk if not properly managed within the data governance.

 Leveraging Microsoft 365 for effective data governance